joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6811858/2025/11/16/bengals-steelers-score-result-takeaways-nfl/

 **The Briefing: DR Congo beat Nigeria on penalties to reach inter-confederation play-offs**\
 `DR Congo beat Nigeria to reach the inter-confederation play-offs after a tense penalty shootout.
-We break down the key moments.`\
+We break down the key moments`\
 https://nytimes.com/athletic/6812422/2025/11/16/dr-congo-beat-nigeria-world-cup-qualifiers/

 **Calvin Ridley out for season as Titans fall to Texans**\